zorn96/ms_active_directory/README.md

 4. Querying information about users, groups, and generic objects
 5. Looking up user and group memberships
 6. Adding and removing users and groups to and from other groups
-7. Account management functionality, such as password changes/resets, and unlocking accounts
+7. Account management functionality, such as password changes/resets, enabling, disabling, and unlocking accounts
 8. Looking up information about the permissions set on a user, group, or generic object
 9. Adding permissions to the security descriptor for a user, group, or generic object